Ken Cho, Ph.D.

 - Blitz, IL., and Cho, K.W.
 Application of genomic approaches to developmental biology (book chapter for Principal of Developmental Genetics, 2nd edition.
 Edited by Sally Moody).
 Submitted.

 - Zheng, Z.Z., Chiu, W., Blitz, I.L., Le, R., Cho, KW.
 Nie Q. Mathematical modeling of Xenopus gene regualtorty network based on high-quality gene perturbation data in Xenopus.
-In preparation.
+In revision.

 - Chiu, W., Bitz, IL., Charney, R., Cho, J., Gilchrist, M., Cho, KWY.
-FoxH1-mediated gene regulation during early Xenopus embryogenesis: Whole-genome approach, in preparation
+FoxH1-mediated gene regulation during early Xenopus embryogenesis: Whole-genome approach, submitted

 - Blitz, IL., Chiu, W, Cho, KWY, Gilchrist, M, Transcription factors in early Xenopus development, in preparation.